Sun Exposure

 Three differences from oral D3 matter:

 - Sustained kinetics.
-Sun-derived D3 enters the circulation slowly and ride DBP, which gives it 2–3× the effective serum half-life of an equivalent oral dose.
+Sun-derived D3 enters the circulation slowly and rides DBP, which (on a single-lab pharmacokinetic argument, not independently replicated at the outcome level) is proposed to give it 2–3× the effective serum half-life of an equivalent oral dose.
 Oral D3 is absorbed via the gut into chylomicrons and lipoproteins and clears in roughly a day.

 - No toxicity ceiling.
 Excess UVB photodegrades surplus previtamin D3 into lumisterol and tachysterol — sun cannot cause hypervitaminosis D. Oral D3, by contrast, can.